 It was a little bit noisy in operation and at the end of the day, the coffee, while tasting great, didn’t taste any better than the coffee produced by the models already discussed.
 So is it worth the extra cash?
 If you like the look and the extra features described then yes quite possibly.

 Milk frother could be better as it doesn’t get particularly hot – but made up for by plenty of really useful features such as the programmable drink memory function and automatic rinse and descale programmes.
 Quality unit but not cheap.Check price at Amazon »

 Another step up in price now to the £600 mark.
+(Update June 2018 – since publishing the price of this unit has come down to approximately £450).
 For this sort of money you’d be expecting high quality and great features and the Eletta doesn’t disappoint.
 One of our favourite features was the drink memory function.
 Simply experiment to find out how you like your coffee and then save the coffee and milk proportions to the memory and voila – consistent coffee perfection every time.
 All of this information is shown on the built-in LCD display which is bright and easy to read and navigate.
 Another really nice feature is the automatic cleaning and descaling programmes.
 These flush water through the machine to keep it in tip-top condition and makes what could be a bit of a chore a relatively straightforward task.
 The unit also features a detachable milk carafe meaning you can fill it once and then just detach and keep in the fridge if you don’t use all of the milk.
 A simple thing, but very handy and a really nice touch.